Adénomyose utérine et traitements naturels ⎜ DIJO Paris

 What are the risks associated with adenomyosis?

-• Heavy bleeding and anemia: Adenomyosis can cause excessively heavy and prolonged periods, sometimes leading to anemia due to excessive blood loss.
+• Heavy bleeding and anemia: Adenomyosis can cause excessively heavy and prolonged menstrual periods, sometimes leading to anemia due to excessive blood loss.
 Anemia can cause fatigue , weakness, and other health problems.

 Natural treatments to relieve adenomyosis